chibisafe/chibisafe/docs/docker.md

 After that:
 - Copy the config file called `docker-compose.config.example.yml` to `docker-compose.config.yml` with the values you want.
 Those that are left commented will use the default values.
-- Copy either `chibisafe.moe.http.example.conf` or `chibisafe.moe.https.example.conf` to `chibisafe.moe.conf` for either HTTP or HTTPS
+- Copy either `toshokan.moe.http.example.conf` or `toshokan.moe.https.example.conf` to `toshokan.moe.conf` for either HTTP or HTTPS
 - - If using HTTPS make sure to put your certs into the `ssl` folder and name them accordingly:
-- - - `chibisafe.moe.crt` for the certificate
+- - - `toshokan.moe.crt` for the certificate
-- - - `chibisafe.moe.key` for the certificate key
+- - - `toshokan.moe.key` for the certificate key

 Once you are done run the following commands:

 - `cd docker`
-- `./chibisafe prod pull`
+- `./toshokan prod pull`
-- `./chibisafe prod build`
+- `./toshokan prod build`
-- `./chibisafe prod up -d`
+- `./toshokan prod up -d`

-Congrats, your chibisafe instance is now running.
+Congrats, your toshokan instance is now running.